ApolloAuto/apollo/docs/quickstart/apollo_5_0_quick_start.md

 ## Calibration Guide

 Apollo currently offers a robust calibration service to support your calibration requirements from LiDARs to IMU to Cameras.
-This service is currently being offered to select partners only.
+This service is being offered to selected partners only.
 If you would like to learn more about the calibration service, please reach out to us via email: **apollopartner@baidu.com**

 ## Hardware and Software Installation